martbecx1612/Fact_group_29/README.md

 Details in this README.md file:

-1. Short introduction to the paper with the link: [Temporal Graph Networks for Deep Learning on Dynamic Graphs](https://arxiv.org/abs/2006.10637)
+1. Short introduction to the paper with the link

 2. Python environmental requirements: